serhanaya/aws-generative-ai-demos/aws-gai-summarize/README.md

 **12. Deploy the API**

-* Click "Actions" and select "Deploy API"
+* Click `Actions` and select `Deploy API`
-* Create a new stage (e.g., "dev") and deploy
+* Create a new stage (e.g., `dev`) and deploy

 **13. Test**

-* Access the API endpoint (find this under the "stages" section of your API )
+* Access the API endpoint (find this under the `stages` section of your API )
 * Use the query string parameter `prompt` to provide input to your Lambda function (e.g., `?prompt=What is your name?`)

+* Sample Prompt for testing:

+    ```
+    Summarize following text in 2 lines.

+    This is a on-site log report of turbine breakdown.

+    Issue Log Date - 25-12-2023,
+    Model Number - TB-CL-7882,
+    Issue - Cracks appeared in the part MR 7882-9571 next to the rotor  hub.
+The nut connecting the rotor blade to the rotor hub seems to be     damaged.
+The Anemometer readings seem to be within range.
+The   electric braking seems to be unused.
+No indication of damage to any   other component of the turbine except normal wear and tear.
+    Potential Root Cause - Seems due to reduced tensile strength of the     nut connecting the blade to the rotor.
+    Last Maintenance Date - 12-12-2023, Last Maintenance Issues Recorded - No known issues recorded and all the parameters were within range.
+    ```
+* Testing with Postman:

+    - Use the API endpoint (created in previous steps) as the URL
+    - Set method to `POST`
+    - Use `prompt`as key for query params, and above sample prompt for `value`.
+    - Click `Send`

+* Following is the response for my test using this sample prompt:

+    ```
+    There is a breakdown of a turbine with the following issues:
+    - Cracks appeared in the part, Model Number TB-CL-7882, next to  the rotor hub due to reduced tensile strength of the connecting  nut.
+    - There are no other recorded damages except normal wear and  tear, and the anemometer readings seem within range.

+    ```

+    - The summarized response was accurate and concise.
+        - It correctly identified the cracks' location and normal anemometer  - readings.
+        - It accurately pinpointed reduced tensile strength as the potential  - root cause.